mofasass/widget-core-library/tutorials/1 - Introduction.md

  - Install [Nodejs latest version](https://nodejs.org/en/)

- - By installing Nodejs you should have the `npm` command line tool installed.
-With it run:
+ - Run:

  `npm install -g kambi-widget-build-tools`

  - By running this command you will now have a new command line tool called `kambi-widgets-cli` which is used for creating new projects

+Notes:

+By installing Nodejs you should have the `npm` command line tool installed.
+Make sure that the version of npm you have is `3.0.0` or higher by running:

+`npm --version`

+Version 3.0.0 of npm is included in Nodejs versions 5.0.0 or higher.

 ### Creating a New Project